distributed-system-analysis/pbench/docs/API/V1/list.md

 This API returns an `application/json` document describing a filtered collection of datasets accessible to the client.
-(An unauthenticated client can only list `public` datasets.)
+(An unauthenticated client can only list datasets with access `public`.)

-The collection of datasets may be filtered by `owner`, `access`, `name` substring, by date range, or by arbitrary metadata using the query parameters.
+The collection of datasets may be filtered using any combination of a number of query parameters, including `owner`, `access`, `name` substring, date range, and arbitrary metadata filter expressions.

 Large collections can be paginated for efficiency using the `limit` and `offset` query parameters.